Jacques d'Adelswärd-Fersen: Early life

-He was born in Paris, France, as Jacques d'Adelswärd, on 20 February 1880, son of Axel d'Adelswärd and Louise-Emilie Alexandrine d'Adelswärd (née Vührer).
+He was born in Paris, France as Jacques d'Adelswärd on 20 February 1880, son of Axel d'Adelswärd and Louise-Emilie Alexandrine d'Adelswärd (née Vührer; 1855–1935), who came from Catholic Alsatian family.
 As he was related on his paternal side to Axel von Fersen, a Swedish count who had had a supposed relationship with Marie Antoinette, d'Adelswärd took on the name Fersen later in his life to advertise his link with his distant relative.
-D'Adelswärd's grandfather had founded the steel industry in Longwy-Briey.
+On his father's side, his family can be traced back to Baron Georges Axel d'Adelswärd, a Swedish officer who was captured by the French in 1793 and imprisoned in Longwy.
+There, he married the daughter of the French notary Bernard.
+D'Adelswärd's grandfather, Renauld-Oscar (1811–1898), became a naturalized French citizen in 1832 and married Amélie Steiner in 1843.
+After serving in the army, he founded the steel industry in Longwy-Briey.
 D'Adelswärd went to school in Paris and studied briefly there at the École libre des sciences politiques, and afterward at the University of Geneva.
-His mother, Louise-Emilie (1855-1935), came from a Catholic Alsatian family.
-D'Adelswärd's maternal grandfather, Thomas Michel Alexandre Vührer (1817-1886), was a referendary at the French Ministry of State, director of Le Paris-Journal as well as founder of the Parisian newspaper Le Soir.
-D'Adelswärd's father died when he was seven years old.
-He was assigned a guardian, Viscount Elie Marie Audoin de Dampierre (1846-1909), who was a friend of the family.
+D'Adelswärd's maternal grandfather, Thomas Michel Alexandre Vührer (1817–1886), was a referendary at the French Ministry of State, director of Le Paris-Journal as well as founder of the Parisian newspaper Le Soir.
+D'Adelswärd's father, Axel d'Adelswärd, died from fever in Panama when Jacques was seven years old.
+He was assigned a guardian, Viscount Elie Marie Audoin de Dampierre (1846–1909), who was a friend of the family.
 During d'Adelswärd's teenage years, the family spent long summer vacations at his grandfather's estate on Jersey, where d'Adelswärd reportedly had an intimate encounter with a blond Eton schoolboy.

 In 1897, d'Adelswärd visited Capri and other parts of Italy with his mother.
 The family steel furnaces had become profitable enough to make d'Adelswärd a rich and 'eligible' bachelor when he inherited at the age of 22.
-Apart from joining the military, he travelled extensively and settled down as a writer.
-He published Chansons légères (1900) and Hymnaire d'Adonis (1902) and other poems and novels.
-In 1902 he holidayed in Venice, where he associated with the novelist Jean Lorrain.
+Apart from joining the military, he traveled extensively and settled down as a writer.
+He published Chansons légères (1900) and Hymnaire d'Adonis (1902), and other poems and novels.
+In 1902, he holidayed in Venice, where he associated with the novelist Jean Lorrain.
 On his return to Paris, he published a novel, Notre Dame des mers mortes.